Netflix’s recommendations suck–but it’s not too late to fix them

 Could there be another way to increase engagement, besides design tricks, algorithms, and inter-episode ads?
 I believe Netflix should put its users back behind the wheel.
 Here are a few ideas:

 - Reinstate ratings and reviews.
-You can’t use Rotten Tomatoes or IMDb because they belong to the competition, sure, but you have a huge pool of dedicated users.
+You can’t use Rotten Tomatoes or IMDb because they belong to the competition, sure, but you have a huge pool of dedicated customers.
 Let them vote and let others see the average stars and the reviews.

-- Allow users to follow other Netflix users–whoever they are, friends or reviewers they trust.
+- Allow people to follow other Netflix users–whoever they are, friends or reviewers they trust.

-- Allow users to set their own recommendation lists that other users can then subscribe to.
+- Allow your clients to set their own recommendation lists that other people can then subscribe to.

 - Make it easy for people to share titles right in the platform or on social media.